posit-dev/air/docs/formatter.md

 )
 ```

 We are now "stuck" with the expanded form even though it fits on one line, due to the explicit line break after the `list(`, which looks to Air like the user requested a line break (removing that line break recovers the folded form, but it requires an explicit action from the user).
-This is known as _irreversible_ formatting, and is something that Air generally tends to avoid where possible.
+This is known as _irreversible_ formatting, something that is generally not a desirable trait of formatters seeking "one true way" to format a file.

-That might not seem like a huge deal, but if these changes all happened within the span of 1 commit, then you'll end up with an extraneous git diff:
+One downside of irreversible formatting is that if the addition and subtraction of `team` all happened within the span of 1 commit, then you could end up with an extraneous git diff even though nothing actually changed in the code:

 ```diff
 -object <- list(important = 5, variable = "text", name = "andrew")